hellogreg/pstv/pstv.md

 ### Get rid of the “Featured” tab

 I don't know if anyone ever does anything except skip right past this tab.
 Nobody likes it.
-It feels like one of those business decisions that didn't have the user in mind.
-It also breaks the natural navigational flow; you don't see it when entering apps, but it's always there when you leave them.
-Plus, it looks like too much like it's the store, even though it's not.
+It feels like one of those business decisions made without the user in mind.
+It breaks navigational flow; you don't see it when entering apps, but it's always there when you leave them.
+Finally, it looks like too much like it's the store, even though it's not.

-If you have to keep it (and I don't think you do), at least add store search functionality and/or a link to the store's homepage.
-Honestly, store search functionality wouldn't a bad idea on the PSTV homescreen.
-Give people the option to go right to the products they're most likely to buy.
+If you have to keep this tab (though I don't think you do), at least add store search functionality and/or a direct link to the store's homepage.
+Honestly, store search functionality wouldn't a bad idea right from the PSTV homescreen.

+With no "Featured" tab, there are still ways to promote content to users -- a couple of which I incorporated in [my homescreen redesign](index.html):

+1. Add a marquee to the homescreen (like on the PS3 and PS4).
+2. When a game is highlighted, give users the option to view related titles, themes, and add-ons via a single button press.

+Instead of making users dodge a tab they don't want to see, give them rapid access to purchasing content that actually interests them!

 ### Hell, get rid of *all* the tabs

-These interstitial [LiveArea](http://manuals.playstation.net/document/en/psvita/game/livearea.html) screens are another relic of a touch-based interface.
+The interstitial LiveArea screens (the screens where you have to click to start an app after you've already clicked to start the app) are another relic of a touch-based interface.
 They work well for tapping and swiping, but don't suit controllers.

-Use multiple buttons (e.g., X to start game, triangle for options, etc.) to replace the LiveArea functions.
-And use animated icons to signify currently active games and apps, like the PS4 does.
+Instead, when an app is selected on the homescreen, use the controller buttons (e.g., X to start game, triangle to bring up a submenu of options, etc.) to replace the LiveArea functions.
+Also, use animated icons to signify suspended games and apps, like the PS4 does.
+I incorporated these features into my [homescreen proof of concept](index.html).

 ## Other Unsolicited Additions (And Subtractions)